Skip to content

 # Inspect container

-docker compose -f docker-compose.prod.yml logs <service-name> --tail=100
+docker compose -f docker-compose.staging.yml logs <service-name> --tail=100

 Common causes: